Anxiety is a feeling of unease, such as worry or fear, that can be mild or severe.

 Tip#3: Make use of breathing techniques

 To be able to manage and stick with the feeling of anxiety in the moment, breathing techniques are often recommended.
 When you feel anxious, your heart might start racing and your breath might become short and shallow.
 Thereby your body feeds further into the anxiety.
 However, if you take slow deep breaths in and out (at least 5s to inhale and 5s to exhale) and consciously engage your diaphragm while breathing, your body cannot fully engage with the anxiety response, making the feeling easier to manage.

 The only way you can find out whether you can actually manage your anxiety in an anxiety-provoking situation is to enter into exactly the situation you find overwhelming.
 You might initially find the anxiety unbearable, but the longer you spend in the situation the more you will realise that you can manage the anxiety and that the worries and thoughts you had about the situation are just that – thoughts – and not reality.

 Tip#5: Do not go on this journey alone

 Writing about and reading the above tips is simple, but putting them into practice can be difficult.
 Finding someone you trust to support you on this journey and who cheers you on from the sidelines can make all the difference.

 The International Psychology Clinic

 For more information about Anxiety and strategies to deal with unwanted feelings and behaviour, book a Consultation with one of our Therapists.
-We offer CBT, Counselling and Psychotherapy for Anxiety Disorders at our clinics in London Bridge, London Marylebone, London Oxford Circus, Milan, Rome San Giovanni, Rome Piazza Bologna, Rome Garbatella and Online worldwide.
+We offer CBT, Counselling and Psychotherapy for Anxiety Disorders at our clinics in City of London, London Bridge, London Kensington, London Islington, London Marylebone, London Oxford Circus, Milan City Life, Rome San Giovanni, Rome Piazza Bologna, Rome Garbatella and Online worldwide.